blendbyte/CoyoteCert/README.md

 Returns `true` on success, `false` if the CA rejected the request.

-After revoking, remove the stored certificate so `issueOrRenew()` will request a fresh one:
+After revoking, delete the stored certificate so `issueOrRenew()` requests a fresh one:

 ```php
 $storage->deleteCertificate('example.com', KeyType::EC_P256);